 Passersby were given an apocalyptic vision of a precarious world with unsafe drinking water, compromised food supply and ocean inundation based on actual data modelling.
 Performed by Bernadette Smith and Mark Elliot-Ranken.
 Created by artist Bernadette Smith.
 'Vanishing Shore' at Nocturnal Arts Festival trailer link here.

 My art installation investigates the issue of ableism or discrimination against less able bodied swimmers in public pools.
 In a throwback to the Nazi era elite swimmers are often unfairly privileged while those with injuries, disabilities or older swimmers struggle for equal access.
-This artwork highlights such social inequality and presents a protest banner, photographic documentation and actual email correspondence between a less able bodied swimmer and pool management.
+This artwork highlights such social inequality and presents a protest banner, photographic documentation and redacted email correspondence between a less able bodied swimmer and pool management.
 The installation also includes portraits of people randomly selected from the street who were asked to pose in front of this banner to be part of the exhibition if they agreed with its message.